Danceability, A New Definition of Bridge Index

 \begin{enumerate} \item One dancer starts at each of the $n$ initial points, for a total of $n$ dancers.

 \item Each dancer travels in the direction of the pre-chosen orientation of the diagram, and stops dancing when they reach the next initial point.
-This ensures that the total path traveled by all dancers traverses the entire knot diagram with no overlap.
+This ensures that the total path traveled by all dancers traverses the entire diagram with no overlap.

-\item The speed that each dancer travels can vary and can be chosen so that the simultaneous tracing of the diagram by all $n$ dancers follows the under-first rule (resp. over-first rule) at every crossing.

-\underline{Under-first rule:} At every crossing, a dancer must pass through the crossing on the under-strand first before a dancer can cross on the over-strand.
+\item The speed that each dancer travels can vary and can be chosen so that the simultaneous tracing of the diagram by all $n$ dancers follows the under-first rule (resp. over-first rule) at every crossing. \begin{itemize} \item[-] \underline{Under-first rule:} At every crossing, a dancer must pass through the crossing on the under-strand first before a dancer can cross on the over-strand.
 If a dancer reaches a crossing on an over-strand, they must wait until another dancer passes on the under-strand.

-\underline{Over-first rule:} At every crossing, a dancer must pass through the crossing on the over-strand first before a dancer can cross on the under-strand.
+\item[-] \underline{Over-first rule:} At every crossing, a dancer must pass through the crossing on the over-strand first before a dancer can cross on the under-strand.
 If a dancer reaches a crossing on an under-strand, they must wait until another dancer passes on the over-strand. \end{itemize} \end{enumerate} \end{defn}